Spanish Studies Minor

 MINOR (12 credits)

 The department encourages students to obtain a minor in Spanish if their schedule does not permit them to complete a major.
-In order to do so, students may come to the Department main office, located in SAC 303 and fill out a form.
-At the time of graduation and upon completion of the minor requirements, students will be issued a Minor certificate and the minor will appear on their transcript.
+To do so, students may fill-out a form, which can be obtained on MyNova under 'OUS Forms'.
+At the time of graduation and upon completion of the minor requirements, students will be issued a Minor certificate and the minor will appear on their transcript

 - Of the four required courses, one must be at the 3000 level and taken at Villanova, or at a Villanova study abroad program (Cádiz or Valparaiso).

 - Courses in English do not count for the minor.